Masterpieces of British Literature

 from the 19th Century to the Present

-You will submit ALL your work for this course (Weekly Journals, Term Paper, and Final Exam) on-line through Blackboard Learn.
+You will submit ALL your work for this course (Stylistic Analyses, Critical Essays, and Final Exam) online through Blackboard.

 Volume 2 (9th Edition)

 You may use ANY well-annotated edition of Pride and Prejudice for the class.

 You will write ten brief Stylistic Analyses of texts discussed in class and two Critical Essays: one analyzing a nineteenth-century sonnet, the other analyzing the first chapter of a classic British novel.
 You will also take a comprehensive Final Exam.
 All the material for the final will come directly from readings and lectures.
 I do not assign extra credit or make-up work.
 Failure to complete any assignment may result in a failing grade for the course.
 You will submit all your work (analyses, essays, and final exam) online through Blackboard.
 Assignments not submitted on time will receive a zero.
 I never assign extra credit or make-up work.
 I discuss grades only in private, and only forty-eight hours (at least) after I have returned an assignment.

 Throughout the semester, you will write ten brief analyses (about 300 words each) of specific stylistic choices in the works covered in class.
 For each analysis, you should pick a few lines from one of the assigned texts, then focus on a particular linguistic detail in them (a surprising word choice, an arresting metaphor, a complex allusion, a striking use of enjambment), and offer your insights into what that specific stylistic nuance does for a reader.

 Everything you say in your analysis should relate directly to the actual words of the text.
 Don’t get sidetracked; stick with the words.
 Think about how the author has shaped and arranged the language.
 I am looking for fine-grained analysis, not mushy generalizations.